hyperstart/hyperstart.io/README.md

 * All asynchronous actions return a `Promise`, even if not used by the components.
 * All modules are responsible to log their actions with the `logger` module.
 * Important sections of files are marked with `// # Section Name` (same as markdown titles), sub-sections are marked with `// ## Sub Section Name`, and so on...
+  This is there because I plan on adding support for this to Hyperstart's editor and to move my dev env there (eventually).

 # License